DigiGSR/DurfDoen-2.0/content/verenigingen/theepot.md

   -  lifestyle
 ---

-De warmste studentenvereniging van Gent.
+%lang=nl De warmste studentenvereniging van Gent.
 Iedereen is bij ons welkom voor een stukje taart, tasje thee en een gezellige babbel.
-Daarnaast organiseren we ook allerlei activiteiten.
+Daarnaast organiseren we ook allerlei activiteiten. %langend %lang=en The warmest student association in Ghent.
+We welcome everyone for a slice of cake, a cup of tea and a friendly chat.
+Furthermore, we organise various activities. %langend